MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/index.md

 ## Future Work on A/B Testing

 Today, Stores are the only PlayFab feature area that have segment overrides.
 We have plans for overriding Title Data by segments, as well as other areas.
-This will look much like store overrides, where title-wide variables will be configurable based on the segment of the user requesting title data.
+This will look much like store overrides, where title-wide variables will be configurable, based on the segment of the user requesting title data.
 This will allow for tuning a much wider variety of features for your title.

-We also have plans to allow you to run A/B tests within an existing Segment, instead of for all players.
-So, for example, you could try running an A/B test on pricing that applies only to members of the VIP segment.
+We also have plans to allow you to run A/B tests within an existing segment, instead of for all players.
+So, for example, you could try running an A/B test on pricing, that applies only to members of the VIP segment.

 ## Links